 Press the corner until it is flat.
 You may have some small gathers here.
 That is OK!
 This corner is tricky so don’t fret about a few little gathers.

 I will demonstrate the next steps on the other fabric.
-We will add the inner tie to the left front of the kimono.
+We will add the inner tie to the left front of the robe.

-On the wrong side of the kimono, pin and sew the inner tie in place.
+On the wrong side of the robe, pin and sew the inner tie in place.
 The raw end of the tie should point outwards.

 Turn the center front in 1/2“ and press.

 Fold the inner tie outward and sew it in place.
-This step is optional, but it does help to keep the kimono front flat and also stabilizes the tie.
+This step is optional, but it does help to keep the robe front flat and also stabilizes the tie.

 Your front band is complete!
 We just have the back ties and the hem to go!
 Let me know if you have any questions in the comments or via email at email@example.com.